liamchalcroft/SynthStrokeSPM/README.md

 ## 📋 Requirements

-- MATLAB (R2022b or later recommended)
+- MATLAB (R2024b tested, R2024a expected to work; compatibility with older versions in development)
 - SPM12
 - Deep Learning Toolbox